 Credit risk refers to the risk that the Group's counterparties default on their contractual obligations resulting in financial losses to the Group.
 The Group's credit risk exposures are primarily attributable to other assets, loan receivables, trade receivables, advances to customers in margin financing, deposits and other receivables, cash and bank balances and cash held on behalf of customers.
-At 31 March 2020 and 2019, the Group's maximum exposure to credit risk, which will cause a financial loss to the Company due to failure to discharge an obligation by the counterparties, would be the carrying amount of the respective financial assets.
-The Group does not hold any collateral or other credit risk associated with loan receivables is mitigated by second legal charged properties, share charges over issued share capital of private companies incorporated in Hong Kong and personal guarantees and advances to customers in margin financing is mitigated by collateral over securities held by margin customers.
+At 31 March 2021 and 2020, the Group's maximum exposure to credit risk, which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties, would be the carrying amount of the respective financial assets.
+The Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets, except that the credit risk associated with loan receivables is mitigated by second legal charged properties, share charges over issued share capital of private companies incorporated in Hong Kong and Cayman Islands and personal guarantees and advances to customers in margin financing is mitigated by collateral over securities held by margin customers.